-This Act is reprinted as at 7 June 2002.
+This Act is reprinted as at 28 March 2003.
 The reprint shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)).

 The reprint includes a reference to the law by which each amendment was made-see list of legislation and list of annotations in endnotes.
+Also see list of legislation for any uncommenced amendments.